infiniteflight/infiniteflight-docs/flying-guide/take-off-to-cruise/standard-instrument-departure-(sid)-navigation.md

 Step 2

-: Load the SID into you flight plan by following our step by step guide [here](/guide/getting-started/pilot-user-interface/navigation#selecting-departure%2C-arrival-and-approach-procedures)
+: Load the SID into your flight plan by following our step by step guide [here](/guide/getting-started/pilot-user-interface/navigation#selecting-departure%2C-arrival-and-approach-procedures)